neu-spiral/GraphTransferLearning-NEU/README.md

 ## Acknowledgement
 This repository contains the source code for the Graph Transfer Learning project developed by the Northeastern University's SPIRAL research group.
+This research was generously supported by the National Science Foundation (grants IIS-1741197, CCF-1750539) and Google via GCP credit support.

 ## Citing This Paper